laiquet/idtrackerai-enhanced/docs/source/user_guide/segmentation_app.rst

   Exclusive ROIs is still under development and it's not guaranteed to work in all cases.

 When defining more than one isolated :ref:`regions of interest`, this feature can be activated to enforce the identities to stay in a single region.
-During the first identity assignment (using the best global fragment), each identity will be bounded to a specific region rejecting any prediction in other regions.
+During the first identity assignment (using the best global fragment), each identity will be bounded to a specific region.
+It will reject any prediction in other regions.

 This is intended for videos containing more than one isolated arenas where animals can't move from one to another.